MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/product-catalogs.md

 After validation is confirmed, click **Workflow** on the menu to start the approval workflow.
 Click **Submit** on the **Workflow** menu to execute the process.
 Configure the steps and authorized users for the workflow from **Retail and Commerce** \> **Headquarters setup** \> **Commerce workflows**.
 The workflow will define the steps needed to get the catalog into an **Approved** status.
 When the catalog is in an **Approved** status, you can click the **Publish** option on the **Catalogs** menu to complete the process.
 After the catalog is in a **Published** status, it can be used in call center order entry and send catalog processes.
 You can publish a catalog manually or by using a batch process.
 The effective date that you defined for the catalog determines when the products are available in the online store.
 The expiration date that you defined for the catalog determines when the products are removed from the online store.

 > [!NOTE]
-> <P>You can publish a catalog that contains products that have warnings.
-But those products shall not appear in the online store.</P>
+> You can publish a catalog that contains products that have warnings, but those products won't appear in the online store.

 ## FAQs for Commerce catalogs